 Let’s jump into the topic.
 In your opinion, what are the most important brand experience principles?

 First of all, if we talk about brand experience, it’s about the user.
-The human being is in the center of that and that should always be considered in whatever you do around that.
-We found out there is a couple of guidelines, a couple of experience principles that we always like to apply and that we found out are very helpful.
+The human being is in the center of brand experience.
+Also, we found out there are a couple of guidelines, a couple of experience principles we always like to apply and that are very helpful.

 For us, the most important one is “be human”.
-Design your experiences around the way that they are really human and that they touch human.
+Design your experiences in the way that they are really human and that they touch human.
 The second one is “invite participation”.
-Make it in the way that people share it and take a part in it.
+Make it in the way that people share it and take part in it.
 Then there’s “be useful” – design stuff that’s useful for the people, design stuff that has a value for the people.
-Finally, “build a community around you”.
+Finally there is, “build a community around you”.

 What do you mean by building a community?

 By building a community I mean designing an event that applies to a group of people.
-You know, people wanna take part of it, people wanna be sharing it and people feel that they’re a part of something.
+You know, people wanna take part of it, people wanna share it and people feel that they’re a part of something.